 Subverted in the episode "Everybody Loves Stuart": the eponymous character is a young college professor who starts out as one of these but then he oversteps his boundaries & somewhat aggressively hits on Topanga; when Cory confronts him on the matter, Stuart makes it clear that he's not going to stop, then tries to get Cory expelled for fighting back, all the while claiming that Cory & Topanga are lying.

-Corpsing: Pay attention when Will Friedle is at his most hilarious, and it's possible to see the rest of the cast doing this.
-There are times when you can't see the corpsing on screen, but you can hear it over the laugh track.
+Corpsing: Pay attention when Will Friedle is at his most hilarious, and it's possible to see the rest of the cast doing this; there are times when you can't see the corpsing on screen, but you can hear it over the laugh track.
+This is also attributed as the reason why Eric & Shaun don't share many scenes in later seasons, as Will Friedle & Rider Strong had a habit of making the other break character - The Tag from "Angela's Men" is one such scene.

-Cosmetic Catastrophe: In "Cory's Alternative Friends", Cory leaves a hair care product in his air for too long and ends up having a really bad hair day.
+Cosmetic Catastrophe: In "Cory's Alternative Friends", Cory leaves a hair care product in his hair for too long and ends up having a really bad hair day.

 The Couch: The Matthews home, Mr. Turner's apartment, and the Hunter's trailer (okay, two ratty recliners, but a couch in spirit).
 Jack and Eric's apartment had a couch, but it was off to the side next to the front door, their kitchen table was used more often